Patricia Morgan

-Patricia L. Morgan (born August 25, 1950) is an American politician and Republican member of the Rhode Island House of Representatives representing district 26 since 2021.
+Patricia L. Morgan (born August 25, 1950) is an American politician and former Republican member of the Rhode Island House of Representatives representing district 26 from 2021 to 2025.
 She formerly represented district 26 from 2011 until 2019, where she chose not to run again.
-She became the first female minority leader of the Rhode Island House of Representatives in 2017, after she was chosen by the Republican caucus members on November 15, 2016 when former minority leader Brian Newberry stepped down from the position.
+She became the first female minority leader of the Rhode Island House of Representatives in 2017, after she was chosen by the Republican caucus members on November 15, 2016, when former minority leader Brian Newberry stepped down from the position.

 Morgan ran for Governor of Rhode Island in the 2018 election.
 She lost the primary to Cranston Mayor and 2014 Republican candidate Allan Fung.

-On October 4, Rhode Island House Republicans voted to remove Morgan from her position as House Minority Leader following her endorsement of independent candidate Joe Trillo, a former House colleague, for Governor over Fung.
+In 2020, Morgan ran for the state House of Representatives again and unseated incumbent Democrat James Jackson.
+In 2024, she won the Republican primary for Rhode Island's Class I U.S. Senate seat, she lost the general election to Democratic incumbent Sheldon Whitehouse in a landslide.

+Early life

+Morgan was one of three daughters of Thomas Lazar, a Polish-American World War II veteran, and Doris Lane, a war bride from England.
+They had married in 1944.
+In 1958, her father changed his surname to Lane because he'd been bullied as a child over his heritage and didn't want his daughters to suffer the same experience.
+She grew up in Canal Fulton, Ohio, the youngest of three daughters.
+She graduated class valedictorian from Northwest High School.
+She then married her boyfriend, Bernie Mulligan, who was a Navy aviator.

 Education

-Morgan attended Mississippi State University, earned her BA degree from Kent State University, her MEd from Rhode Island College, and principal's certificate from Providence College.
+Morgan attended Mississippi State University, earned her BA degree from Kent State University, where she witnessed the Kent State Shootings in 1970, her MEd from Rhode Island College, and principal's certificate from Providence College.